grknbyk/movie_picker/readme.md

 - csv_prep.ipynb  : Jupyter Notebook for preprocessing the movie data and creating the movie_list.csv file.
 - movie_list.csv  : The preprocessed movie data file.
 - movie_picker.py : The main Python script that runs the Movie Picker App.
+- run.bat         : Open to run the movie_picker.py

 ### Screenshots